 Private or fee-paying schools in Scotland

-Scotland’s independent schools (sometimes called private or fee-paying schools) are mostly charitable organisations run by Boards of Governors, and regulated by the Office of the Scottish Charity Regulator (OSCR).
+Scotland’s independent schools (sometimes called private or fee-paying schools) are mostly charitable organisations run by Boards of Governors, inspected by Education Scotland and regulated by the Office of the Scottish Charity Regulator (OSCR).

 Independent schools are not part of the state-funded system and receive no financial support from the government.
 This means they are free to set their own curriculum and make decisions in the best interests of their school community.
 In most cases a fee is charged to cover costs, although financial assistance, bursaries and scholarships are almost always available.